CasimirKaPazi/Voxelgarden/README.md

     bugs >> cleanups >> features >> nice to haves

-Which means bugs are done first, then cleanups, than features, than the things nice to have.
+Which means bugs are done first, then cleanups, than new features, than the things nice to have.
 Every issue should be labeled with one of those.

-This has the downside of having a few features, but the upside of having a stable and mostly bug free base to work with and little maintenance.
+This has the downside of having only few features, but the upside of having a stable and mostly bug free base to work with and little maintenance.
 And I prefer to have a few well done features working over many not working.

 Bigger additions should work as a mod on their own.
 This allows easier testing, benefits a modular design and ensure that they can still be used as a mod if the feature does not get merged.